Why You Shouldn’t Buy an iPad Mini

 1. This is an opinion piece – I think the title makes that very clear.
 Don’t read this if you can’t handle an opposing view point.

-2. This article is focused on the advantages of other tablets – I’m aware there are good reasons to buy Apple products.
+2. This article is focused on the advantages of other tablets – I’m aware there are some good reasons to buy a iPad.
 Since every other reviewer focuses on those, I see value in showing another point of view.

-4. I don’t hate all Apple products – I think some of the new products Apple announced are good — just not the iPad Air or iPad mini with Retina display.
-I own two iPhones, an iPad 3 and an Apple TV.
-I buy Apple products when I believe they outperform other products and are not insanely priced.
+4. I don’t hate all Apple products – I think some of the new Apple products are fine — just not the iPad Air or iPad mini with Retina display.
+I’ve owned two iPhones, two iPads and an Apple TV.
+I buy Apple products when they outperform other products and are not insanely priced.

 5. I want this to be factually correct – Believe it or not, I really do try to keep my articles factually correct.
-If you find an error here let me know and I will edit or delete it.
+If you find an error here, please let me know and I will fix the section containing the error.
+If you read the comments section, you’ll find many examples where I’ve done so.

-6. Save your flames – You’re not going to change my beliefs, just like I’m not going to changes yours.
-We’ll just have to agree to disagree on this topic.
+6. Save your flames – You’re not going to change my beliefs and I’m not going to changes yours.